baku89/tethr/README.md

 ### Getter/Setter

-You can retrieve and modify configs by two ways shown below:
+You can retrieve and modify configurations by two ways shown below:

 ```ts
 // 1.
 Specify a kind of config as argument